rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Calories ingested, butter applied, water bottles filled, and I was off again.
 Like with most other towns we rode through, Goleta was plenty of stop lights that prevented us from getting a good rhythm going.

 Before I got to the city limits I approached three boys on the side of the road who asked "do you know how to change a tire?"

-So I pulled over.
+I pulled over.

 I thought _everybody_ on the ride would know how to change a tire, but i was wrong in that assumption.
 These three were riding together, and one of them had found some staples, and while he had all the equipment necessary, he wasn't adept at using them.
-Fortunately he had some CO2 cartridges which turned out to be quite handy; pumping a tire up to 100psi with a little hand pump is a pain in the ass on a good day, even less so when you've got better things to do with your calories.
+Fortunately he had some CO2 cartridges which are quite handy; pumping a tire up to 100psi with a little hand pump is a pain in the ass even on a good day, less so when you've got better things to do with your calories.

 Once I had them sorted, I sent them on their way and followed shortly thereafter.

-Less than five miles later I was lucky enough to also find some staples and for the first time in the entire ride, had to change my own tire.
-Well, not _my_ tire, but the rental bike's.
-It took me a little bit to figure out how to get the rear wheel off, between the disc brakes and a different frame attachment point, it took a little bit of poking.
-Unfortunately this time around I didn't have anybody with a CO2 cartridge handy, and had to hand-pump that sucker up enough to carry me to [rest stop three](https://twitter.com/agentdero/status/1137105118778671105), where I could use a real pump.
+Less than five miles later I _also_ found some staples, and for the first time in the entire ride, I had to change my own tire.
+It took me a little bit to figure out how to get the rear wheel off, between the disc brakes and a different frame attachment point, it took a fair bit of inspection.
+Unfortunately for me,
+this time around I didn't have anybody with a CO2 cartridge handy, and had to hand-pump the tube enough to carry me to [rest stop three](https://twitter.com/agentdero/status/1137105118778671105), where I could use a real pump.

-Between rest stop three and rest stop four, there was the (unofficial) [ice cream stop](https://twitter.com/agentdero/status/1137111782810480640) put on by some local LGBTQ groups.
-Unfortunately there wasn't much space to sit down and rest, so I scarfed some cookies and cream down, and got back on the road.
+Between rest stop three and four, there was the (unofficial) [ice cream stop](https://twitter.com/agentdero/status/1137111782810480640) put on by some local LGBTQ groups.
+There wasn't much space to sit down and rest, so I scarfed some cookies and cream down, and got back out on the road.

 Following further along the coast, my previous thoughts of "this should be easy" were wiped away by more headwinds.
 By the time I rolled into [rest stop four](https://twitter.com/agentdero/status/1137135333349347328) I was pretty fed up with the wind, not that I could do anything about it.
-Since the rest stop was squeezed tightly between the road and the coastline, rather than put on the show, this time it was a "dance party" complete with a DJ.
-Throngs of mostly shirtless men danced around, to my amazement because I not only didn't feel like dancing _at all_, I couldn't imagine dancing in bike shoes.
+Since the rest stop was squeezed tightly between the road and the coastline, rather than put on the show, rest stop four hosted a "dance party" complete with DJ.
+Throngs of mostly shirtless men danced around much to my amazement.
+I not only didn't feel like dancing _at all_, even if I had energy I couldn't imagine dancing in bike shoes.

 As I waddled by, the DJ asked the people that had been there for an hour or two to move along to camp because bike parking was full.

 Incredible.